-Cause: Plasticizers in rubber mats, tires, carpet backing, or weather stripping can chemically react with concrete sealers, resulting in the sealer becoming sticky or stained by rubber marks.
-This problem is greatly exaggerated when the sealer has been applied too heavily.
+Cause: Rubber additives in mats, carpet backing, or weatherstripping may chemically react with concrete sealers, resulting in the sealer becoming sticky.
 Prevention: Do not place rubber backed mats or carpet on sealed concrete.
-Do not seal area of concrete where garage door weather stripping will be in contact.
-Apply sealers THIN to avoid tire marking.

-Solution: Remove sources of direct rubber to cure and seal contact.
+Do not seal area of concrete where rubber items will be in contact.
+Solution: Remove sources of rubber/sealer direct contact.